Current fluctuations in a semi-infinite line: An exact microscopic analysis

-The derivation we followed (\ref{Derive_Action_SSEP}) for the variational formulation in (\ref{mgf_path_integral},~\ref{action_hamilton_defn}) rests on certain uncontrolled approximations to get the hydrodynamic limit.
-It is therefore important to verify the results in Sec.~\ref{sec:NI hydro} using an independent exact analysis of the microscopic dynamics.
-Similar to the SSEP in \fref{fig: SSEP Slow}, the nearest neighbour jump rates in the bulk sites for the non-interacting model are chosen as $1$ where particles move without an exclusion interaction.
-The boundary site is coupled with the reservoir of density $\rho_a$ which is modelled by the injection rate $\gamma \rho_a$ from the reservoir and the extraction rate $\gamma$ to the reservoir.
+The derivation we followed (\ref{Derive_Action_SSEP}) for the hydrodynamic formulation (\ref{mgf_path_integral}) rests on certain uncontrolled approximations to get the hydrodynamic limit.
+It is therefore important to verify the results for the non-interacting particles in Sec.~\ref{sec:NI hydro} using an independent exact analysis of the microscopic dynamics.